tobias-tengler/create-relay-app/docs/cli-arguments.md

 ### --typescript

-If specified, we assume your project is built with Typescript.
+If specified, we assume your project is built with TypeScript.

 ### -f, --schema-file &lt;path&gt;